ohhenrylee/ohhenrylee/README.md

 - ⚡ Fun fact: ...
 -->
 # About Me
-I'm currently working on: a healthcare startup, making use of LiDar measurements to fit bodies to current medical appendages.
+I'm currently working on:
+  (1) a digital fitting solution for matching bras to breasts (2) a custom voice assistant for home automation

-I'm currently learning: tensorflow.js
+I'm currently learning:
+  (1) tensorflow.js

 Pronouns: He/Him